-- closely and any risks relating to these assumptions will need to be considered by the Authority as further information is made available. - The above risks will be monitored closely and the Authority will be notified of any significant movement in the financial assumptions and projections that have been made within the Medium Term Financial Plan.
+17 The above risks will be monitored closely and the Authority will be notified of any significant movement in the financial assumptions and projections that have been made within the MTFP.

 Value for Money

 The Authority's approach to Service Transformation is based on the principle of providing value for money to local taxpayers.
 The Service Transformation Programme and the efficiencies that have been identified as part of the budget setting process are focused on reducing cost without increasing the level of risk in local communities.